ImanOu123/multilingual-model-card/multilingualmc/server/README.md

 ## Translate

-This is to translate a text using Seamless or the prompt refinement method. <br/>
+This is to translate a text using Seamless (the default direct translation method) or the prompt refinement method. <br/>

 This POST request takes in the following arguments:
 + text: the text to translate